divyanshusaini6900/fashionAi/plan.md

-# Production-Ready Fashion Modeling AI System Plan

-## 1. Project Overview

-The project aims to build a robust Python backend API for a fashion modeling AI system.
-The API will be consumed by a mobile application.
-It will accept multiple images and a text description, process them through a multi-agent AI workflow, generate a final composite image, and compile relevant data into an Excel report.
-The system needs to be scalable, maintainable, and production-ready.

-## 2. Technology Stack

-- **Backend Framework**: FastAPI (for its high performance, async capabilities, and automatic OpenAPI documentation)
-- **Image Processing**: Pillow (PIL)
-- **Excel Generation**: `openpyxl` or `pandas`
-- **AI/ML Models**:
-  - OpenAI API (for tasks like image analysis or text processing)
-  - Replicate API (for running specific image generation models)
-  - The multi-agent logic from `Ref_code/multiagent_system.py` and `Ref_code/workflow.py` will be integrated.
 - **Data Validation**: Pydantic (comes with FastAPI)
 - **Dependency Management**: `pip` with `requirements.txt`.
 - **Web Server**: Uvicorn with Gunicorn for production.
-- **File Storage**: Local file system for development, with a design that allows plugging in cloud storage (like AWS S3) for production.
+- **File Storage**: Local file system for development, with a design that allows plugging in cloud storage (like Google Cloud Storage) for production.

 ## 3. Project Structure